Bios597407/Apple-EFI-Extracts-for-Newer-Systems/README.md

 __Region Files:__

 Region files were extracted using UEFITool and may require trimming.
 So don't just go flashing them without making sure they are edited (if needed).

+__Note:__

+These are raw payloads, meaning like reagular Apple EFI payloads, they may require Initialization / Serialization with an Fsys Block etc. Haven't worked too much with these newer images, so still experimenting.